Understanding the Differences between Murder and Manslaughter Charges

 - Murder – intentionally causing the death of another person.

-- Manslaughter – a separate crime from murder that takes into account a person’s death caused without meaning or intentionality; for this reason, manslaughter tends to carry a reduced sentence, depending on the circumstances in which the death took place.
+- Manslaughter – a separate crime from a murder that takes into account a person’s death caused without meaning or intentionality; for this reason, manslaughter tends to carry a reduced sentence, depending on the circumstances in which the death took place.

 Murder In New Mexico